clinical-meteor/cookbook/cookbook/workflow.md

 Tabbed Workflow
 =========================================

-So, you want to create
+So, you want to create some tabbed workflow within a particular page.

 ### The Angular/Ruby Method
 ````html
 <template name="samplePage">